Frequently Asked Questions

 Ghee is simmered and cooked longer than clarified butter.
 This labor of extended love rewards the palate with a rich, caramelized nutty taste while preserving all the health benefits for mind and body.

 Ghee doesn’t have to be refrigerated.
 It has a lengthy shelf life and is always a spreadable consistency.

 Ghee is one of the best healthy fats you can use.

-- It’s rich in vitamins A, D, E and K.
+- It’s teeming in vitamins A, D, E and K.

-- It’s a fat that doesn’t make you fat.
+- It’s fat that doesn’t make you fat.

 - It’s high in butyric acid for good digestion.

 - It’s the perfect balance of Omega 3 to 6.